Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis of a toy model

-It is well known that for $\alpha>0$ the diffusion less system admits a unique limit cycle which attracts all the trajectories distinct from $(0,0)$.
+trajectories distinct from $(0,0)$.
 It follows that, for $\alpha>0$, $(0,0)$ becomes unstable for any solution constant in space different from $(0,0)$ will evolve towards the limit cycle of the $ODE$.
-However, this particular system allows to construct specific solutions of interest.
-Before giving these solutions, we prove two lemmas which allows to identify correlations along the eigenfunctions.
-Note that these two lemmas are not a requirement for the proofs.
-However, since they bring some qualitative information, we think it worthes to mention them. \begin{lemma} Let $k,m,n \in \N, k,m,n>0$, then
+However, this system allows for the construction of specific solutions of interest.